griffinbran/Democratizing-Autonomous-Driving/README.md

 * [Software Requirements](#software_requirements)
 * [Acknowledgements and Contact](#acknowledgements_and_contact)

 ---
-<a id='background'></a>
-### Background

-Here is some background info:
-* Captured human steering angles are mapped to raw pixels, from timestamped video data, by CNNs to generate proposed steering commands
-* End-to-End learning: Automated detection of useful road features, no explicit decomposition of processing pipeline such as path planning or control
-* unpaved roads, without lane markings (or lane detection/guard rails/other cars), minimum data from humans
-* No "human-selected intermediate criteria", system performance over human interpretation
-* Training: Desired sterring commands = y_true, Proposed steering commands = y_pred, compute error --> Back propagated weight adjustment

----
 <a id='data_aquisition_and_cleaning'></a>
 ### Data Aquisition & Cleaning

-We luckily found a driving simulator open sourced by Udacity which allows us easily collect data.
-Once we hit record button, we can control the car with WASD keyboard and the simulator will automatically generate a driving log which records images captured by three cameras placed left, center and right at the car front and the WASD inputs.
-In order to validate our hypothesis that even with smaller datasets, we can still build a well-performed model with CNN, we fed into our model with two different datasets: Udacity-released datasets which has over 9,000 rows of data and a self-generated dataset with only 1300+ rows.
+We luckily found a driving simulator open sourced by Udacity which allows us to easily collect data.
+Once the record button is pressed, we can control the car with WASD keyboard and the simulator will automatically generate a driving log which records images captured by three cameras placed left, center and right at the car front and the WASD inputs.
+In order to validate our hypothesis that even with smaller datasets, we can still build a well-performed model with CNN, we trained our model on two different datasets: Udacity-released datasets which has over 9,000 rows of data and a self-generated dataset with only 1300+ rows.

-Thanks to the auto-generated driving log, there are not much data cleaning for us to do except for adding the columns for data and align the file path for the camera captures.
+Thanks to the auto-generated driving log, there is not much data cleaning for us to do except for adding the columns to the data and fixing the file paths to cloud file paths.

 ---
 <a id='exploratory_data_analysis'></a>